mehrler12/DirectedStudy/Reports/Report2.md

 GPU Utilization is remarkably low at around 13%.
 This suggests that we might be able to perform some of the CUBLAS operations simultaneously in different CUDA streams.
 Additionally transferring the new measurement to device and the filtered measurement to host asynchronously could also increase utilization.

 ### SGEMM Decomposition
 The SGEMM CUBLAS function used for matrix multiplication seems to be replaced by one of two kernels by the compiler.
-One is called gemm_SN_NN and runs faster and with more threads.
-The other is maxwell_sgemm which is slower with less threads.
+One is called gemm_SN_NN and runs faster (~3.5us) and with more threads (128 threads).
+The other is maxwell_sgemm which is slower (~11us) with less threads (64 threads).
 Figuring out how to make sure it picks the faster gemm_SN_NN kernel would improve parallelization and runtime.

 ### Memory
 There's a few memory related optimizations that can likely be made.
 First is using pinned memory, a majority of the host to device transfers are constant which is well suited for the faster pinned memory transfers CUDA offers.
+This transfer could also potentially be improved by transferring all the constant matrices at once instead of one at a time.

-Second is device to device transfers, profiling shows these seem to have a slower bandwidth than host to device `I thought they were supposed to be significantly faster?` so finding a better way to copy data that's on the device already could prove effective.
+Second is device to device transfers, profiling shows these seem to have an approximate bandwidth of 30MB/s where host to device has a bandwidth of about 50MB/s so finding a better way to copy data that's on the device already could prove effective.

 Third is optimizing a memory transfer used to set up for matrix inversion.
 The CUBLAS function for matrix inversion requires the array be a part of a batch.
 This conversion requires copying a pointer from host to device which is fairly costly given the kernel launch time and small size of the data being transferred.
-NSight shows that other transfers have a 4-5x times higher bandwidth.
+NSight shows that other transfers have a 6-8x times higher bandwidth (~6 vs ~50MB/s).
 Finding a better method for this conversion would improve efficiency.

 ### Innovation Bank Optimization
 NSight shows a roughly 22% increase in the number of kernel launches in the Adaptive Implementation when compared with the Non-Adaptive Implementation.
 Investigating ways to reduce the number of extra kernels could increase performance.

 ### Custom Kernel Optimization
 In addition to the CUBLAS functions one custom kernel is used to perform subtraction.
-NSight says the code doesn't spend long in this kernel but it is both slower and has lower occupancy than the CUBLAS axpy kernel which performs a similar function.
-Axpy could potentially be used instead of the custom kernel but would require an additional memory copy.
+NSight says the code doesn't spend long in this kernel but has an occupancy of 50% and launches 16 threads vs CUBLAS Axpy's 100% occupancy and 256 threads.
+Axpy performs a fairly similar function to this kernel but is more general.
+The extra threads and occupancy could just be that Axpy can do a little more but may suggest that there's some room for optimization.
+This is supported by the fact that the kernels have similar execution time even though the custom one does less and is more specialized.

+Another custom kernel is used to calculate the mean of the innovation bank.
+This kernel could likely benefit from using a parallel reduction as it currently only uses 16 threads.

-[1] Bar-Shalom, Yaakov, Xiao-Rong Li, and Thiagalingam Kirubarajan.
+[BarShalom2001]: http://read.pudn.com/downloads117/ebook/497286/Estimation%20with%20Applications%20to%20Tracking%20and%20Navigation%E6%9D%8E%E6%99%93%E6%A6%95.pdf "Bar-Shalom, Yaakov, Xiao-Rong Li, and Thiagalingam Kirubarajan.
 Estimation with Applications to Tracking and Navigation.
 New York: Wiley, p.
-424, 2001.
+424, 2001."

+[Hongwei2006]: https://ieeexplore.ieee.org/document/6071380?arnumber=6071380&tag=1 "B. Hongwei, J. Zhihua, and T. Weifeng, “IAE-adaptive Kalman filter for INS/GPS integrated navigation system,” Journal of Systems Engineering and Electronics, vol. 17, no. 3, pp. 502–508, Sep.
+2006, doi: 10.1016/S1004-4132(06)60086-8."